ndf17a/ClassFinder/README.md

 Select a building to end at.
 *(note that most combinations of start to end are not implemented and will give errors)*

 **These combinations works**
 A.B.
 Barret -> Bennet Gymnasium
 A.B.
 Morris Hall -> Cullen Auditorium
 Brown Library -> A.B.
 Barret

 When on the path page, you can return to either start or end pages to reselect a building.

-most of the paths have not been added so when running this in Corona SDK most combinati